Ohervet/Bjet_MCMC/README.md

 # Bjet-MCMC

-Bjet-MCMC contains code to use MCMC to model the spectral energy distributions of blazars.
-It can be used for a synchrotron-self-Compton model and for a model that is SSC + external inverse-Compton.
+Bjet-MCMC is MCMC python wrapper around the C++ code Bjet.
+It can be used to model multiwavelength spectral energy distributions of blazars, considering one-zone synchrotron-self-Compton (SSC) model with or without the addition of external inverse-Compton process from the thermal emission of the nucleus.

+The main contributors of Bjet-MCMC are (in alphabetical order): Olivier Hervet, Caitlin Johnson, Sarah Youngquist

+## Important note:
+This code is still private at the moment.
+Do not share any part of the code or any results from it without the explicit approbation of Olivier Hervet (ohervet@ucsc.edu).

 ## To Use:
 By default, results are written to a file in `local_results` entitled `run_yyyy-mm-dd-hh:mm:ss` and configurations are read from `mcmc_config.txt`.